 Respite care can take many forms.
 It might mean that you have a person come to your home during the day to help out either every day, a few days per week or perhaps just once in awhile, such as when you are on vacation.
 It also might be an Adult Day Care Center, where older adults can go for breakfast, lunch and social activities.
 There are also some facilities that provide respite care, a bit like a temporary assisted living facility.
 These can be planned stays to help out while a caregiver is on vacation or on a business trip or unplanned stays that might occur if the primary caregiver has an emergency.

-Medicaid is an assistance program for people of all ages who are unable to pay for health care, and sometimes this can be used to cover all or a portion of the costs of eldercare.
-Usually Medicaid cannot be used to pay for residence in a community for assisted living in Solana Beach.
+Medicaid (MediCal in California) is an assistance program for people of all ages who are unable to pay for health care, and sometimes this can be used to cover all or a portion of the costs of eldercare.
+Usually Medicaid cannot be used to pay for residence in a community for assisted living.
 Typically, this will help indigent people pay for residence in a nursing home or perhaps a board and care facility.

 Finally, there is LTCI, which is known as long-term care insurance.
-This can be used to help pay for assisted living in Solana Beach.
+This can be used to help pay for assisted living.
 This is something one would purchase years prior to needing residence at an assisted living facility, a board and care home or a memory care facility.